 C. Specific Guidelines

-Termination of Affiliation When you leave the University, permanently or for periods of leave, you should make arrangements which ensure continuity of University business.
-These may include the handing over, or forwarding, of relevant University email records (see definition in Appendix A of the Electronic Mail Policy) or messages, to an appropriate member of staff, or directing regular contacts to address future messages to another member of staff.
+When you leave the University, permanently or for periods of leave, you should make arrangements which ensure continuity of University business.
+These may include the handing over, or forwarding, of relevant University email records (see definition in Appendix A of the electronic mail policy) or messages, to an appropriate member of staff, or directing regular contacts to address future messages to another member of staff.
 You must not give your password to another member of staff so that they can access your account.